zhenkewu/baker/README.md

 What are the main functions?
 -----------------------------
-- `nplcm` that fits the model with or without covarites.
+- `nplcm` that fits the model with or without covariates.

 Platform
 ---------